col-n/col-n/README.md

 # col-n
-Mostly python data stuff.
-More R and crypto stuff coming soon.
+Mostly python data and crypto stuff.

 So far I have three projects.